Emotivedcb1/EMOTIVEChatBot/index.md

 5. Go to the backup/restore tab (located at the top of the screen)
 6. Select  ‘Import’ and upload the template.

-Download a visual guide of the upload process.
+Download a <a href="How to Use the Templates.pdf" download>visual guide of the template upload process </a>